There’s been a lot of talk about “low-code” SaaS platforms recently. If you’re not 100% sure what they are, then take a look at our beginner’s guide.

 Think of a dozen programmers, who each have their own slant of how something can be done.
 But if one of them leaves, then traditional coding doesn’t provide any standardisation for picking up where they left off.

 Low code SaaS platforms provide standardisation of certain things, such as approach, formatting and more, making the whole process a lot more fluid and flexible.
-Low code therefore formalises a standardised process and makes it repeatable.
+Low code, therefore, formalises a standardised process and makes it repeatable.

-How Cyclr works
+How does Cyclr work?

 This lowers the technical bar for creating integrations.
 Opening the door for non-technical users to build out integration use cases without the need for developer input.